Udanta Singh Kumam: Early career

-Born in Manipur, Singh started his youth career at the Tata Football Academy.
+Born in Moirang, Manipur, Singh started his youth career at the Tata Football Academy.
 While at TFA, Singh shined at the academy during the Darjeeling Gold Cup, Saras Gold Cup, and the I-League U19 in 2014.
 He also represented the state of Jharkhand during the 2011 National Games of India.
 Singh also represented India during the Nike All Asia Camp in Australia, which he, and his teammate Alen Deory, were selected for the All-Star team.
 Singh left Tata Football Academy, after helping his side win the 2014 I-League U19, and in the process, he became the golden-boot winner with his nine goals during the tournament.